Aten3Di/AtenSlic3r/SECURITY.md

 ## Security Recommendations

-To enhance security when using OrcaSlicer, we recommend following these steps:
+To enhance security when using AtenSlic3r, we recommend following these steps:

   * SEE SOMETHING: If you notice anything suspicious or have concerns, please report it.
   * SAY SOMETHING: If you have any doubts or need assistance, do not hesitate to contact us.

-### Thank you for your commitment to the security of OrcaSlicer.
+### Thank you for your commitment to the security of AtenSlic3r.
 Your efforts help us maintain a safe and reliable ecosystem.